jina-ai/docs/chapters/cross-multi-modality/index.rst

 This unlocks a lot of powerful patterns and makes Jina fully flexible and agnostic to what can be searched.

- - It allows to look for images by giving corresponding caption descriptions `Image Search using Captions <https://github.com/jina-ai/examples/tree/master/cross-modal-search>`_.
- - It lets you merge visual and textual information in a multi-modal way search images using transformation descriptions (in this case, corresponding caption descriptions `Image Search using Images with Modification Text <https://github.com/jina-ai/examples/tree/master/multimodal-search-tirg>`_.

 Cross modal search
 --------------------

 Supporting cross-modal search in Jina is very easy.
-User just needs to properly set the modality field of the input Documents and design the Flow in such a way that the queries target the desired embedding space.
+User just needs to properly set the modality field of the input documents and design the Flow in such a way that the queries target the desired embedding space.

+We have created an example project follow the cross-modal search manner.
+The `Image Search using Captions <https://github.com/jina-ai/examples/tree/master/cross-modal-search>`_ example allows user search for images by giving corresponding caption descriptions.

+We encode images and its captions (any descriptive text of the image) in separate indexes, which are later queried in a cross-modal fashion.
+It queries the text index using image embeddings and query the image index using text embeddings.

 Multi modal search
 --------------------

-In order to support multi-modal search and to make it easy to build such applications, Jina provides three new concepts.
+In order to support multi-modal search and to make it easy to build such applications, Jina provides three new components:

- - ``MultiModalDocument``: ``MultiModalDocument`` is a Document composed by multiple Chunks with different modalities.
+``MultiModalDocument`` is a Document composed by multiple Chunks with different modalities.
 It makes it easy for the client and for the multimodal Drivers to build and work with these constructions.

- - ``MultiModalEncoder``: ``MultiModalEncoder`` is a new family of Executors, derived from the Encoders, that encodes data coming from multiple modalities into a single embedding vector.
+``MultiModalEncoder`` is a new family of Executors, derived from the Encoders, that encodes data coming from multiple modalities into a single embedding vector.

- - ``MultiModalDriver`: ``MultiModalDriver`` is a new Driver designed to extract the expected content from every Chunk inside MultimodalDocuments and to provide it to the Executor.
+``MultiModalDriver`` is a new Driver designed to extract the expected content from every chunk inside ``MultimodalDocument`` and to provide it to the executor.

+In Jina, we created an example to build a multimodal search engine for image retrieval using `Composing Text and Image for Image Retrieval <https://github.com/jina-ai/examples/tree/master/multimodal-search-tirg>_`.
+We use the `Fashion200k <https://github.com/xthan/fashion-200k>_` dataset, where the input query is in the form of a clothing image plus some text that describes the desired modifications to the image.